AntonC9018/uni_informationSecurityManagement/doc.md

 ### 1.4.
 Cerințe legislative, de reglementare și obligații contractuale ale părților interesate

 - Legea Nr.
-133 din 08-07-2011 privind protecţia datelor cu caracter personal
+133 din 08-07-2011 privind protecția datelor cu caracter personal

 - Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal